zero88/jooqx/README.md

 ### Exception handler

-Basically, `exception` in execution time will be thrown by each particular `jdbc` driver or `reactive SQL driver`, it can be spaghetti code, dealing with `exception`, then `vertx-jooq-dsl` is able to centralize any exception with properly `SQL state` that thanks to `DataAccessException` in `jOOQ`.
+Basically, `exception` in execution time will be thrown by each particular `jdbc` driver or `reactive SQL driver`, it can be spaghetti code, dealing with `exception`, then `jooqx` is able to centralize any exception with properly `SQL state` that thanks to `DataAccessException` in `jOOQ`.

 It is easy to configure when building `executor`